 Important Points regarding streams can

-- emit zero, one or more values of any time.
+- Emit zero, one or more values of any time.

-- can also emit errors.
+- It can also emit errors.

 Reactive Programming